 The Mingo Economic Development Corporation meets on the 2nd Monday of each month to discuss initiatives and plans to aid in furthering the economic success of the community.
 Click here for meeting times and location.

 Located 30 miles southeast of Des Moines, Monroe is close enough to the state capital to allow for community and access to entertainment, yet far enough away to offer the life style of small town living where neighbors greet each other by name.
 It is intersected by Highways 163 and 14, with Interstate 80 just 12 miles north of the city.

 Whether you’re raising a family, starting a business or building a home, Newton has many great amenities — excellent schools, unique entertainment, beautiful art displays, and parks.
 Established in 1846 and incorporated as a city in 1857, Newton is the county seat of Jasper County and the largest city in the county.

 Newton focuses on providing a safe community with a high quality of life, engaged residents, and a strong business community.
-Located 30 minutes east of downtown Des Moines, Newton was also named one of the “Top 10 Affordable Small Towns Where You Actually Want to Live” by Realtor.com.
+Located 30 minutes east of downtown Des Moines, Newton provides a convenient location for those who want the charm of small town living and the employment and entertainment options of a metro area.